mob8607/container-queries/presentation/container-queries/slides.md

 # What's next

-- Queries on style (custom properties) of the container (chromium only)
+- Queries on style (custom properties) of the container (Chromium only)
   - `@container style(--colors: invert)`
-  - No containment required (Every element is a style query by default)
+  - No containment required (every element is a style query by default)
 - Hopefully, but not confirmed:
   - Queries on normal style properties
   - Is a sticky element currently snapped?